kirill-konshin/next-redux-wrapper/README.md

 # State reconciliation during hydration

-Each time when pages that have `getStaticProps` or `getServerSideProps` are opened by user the actions performed on server will be dispatched on client as well.
+Each time when the user opens a page containing the `useHydration` hook, the actions performed on server will be dispatched on client as well.
 This may happen during initial page load and during regular page navigation.
 Your reducer must merge it with existing client state properly.

 Best way is to use [server and client state separation](#server-and-client-state-separation).